dostonnabotov/progress-ltc/src/posts/2022-05-17-why-do-so-many-people-do-the-ielts-exam-again-and-again-if-you-dont-get-what-you-need-why-take-it-multiple-times-so-soon.md

 date: 2022-05-13T03:45:37.613Z
 tag:
   - post
-image: /assets/ielts-registration-paper-based.jpg
+image: /assets/ielts-are-you-ready.jpg
-imageAlt: ielts - paper-based
+imageAlt: IELTS - Are you Ready?
 ---
 In my experience of working with International students, there is a substantial minority of them who think of the IELTS test as being rather like throwing dice when playing a board game.